Hiking Boots or Shoes: Do I Really Need Hiking Boots?

 What About Ankle Support?

-I’ll brave the wrath of hate mail and say it: ankle support is a myth.
 On paper, a high-cuff hiking boot biomechanically supports the ankle.
-But my experience has been that it doesn’t matter.
+But my experience hiking with packs of up to about 40lbs has been that it doesn't matter.
 And research has shown that not only does it not matter, but it can even make your chance of rolling an ankle worse.
-If you’re carrying so much weight that your ankles are buckling, then you’ve got too much weight on your back.
+If you're carrying so much weight that your ankles are buckling, then you've got too much weight on your back.
 If you roll your ankles a lot, do some ankle strengthening exercises.

 Do Water-Resistant Shoes Help?